-The RS curriculum at SGGS is knowledge-rich and ambitious in its intent to challenge able students to critically and meaningfully embrace the study of religion and world views.
+The RS curriculum at SGGS is knowledge-rich and ambitious in its intent to challenge able students to critically and meaningfully embrace the study of religion and worldviews.
 Whatever a student’s starting point, RS will help them make sense of the world and their place in it – locally, nationally and globally.
-Students will increasingly question, discuss, debate, investigate and evaluate as they develop and critically consider their own world views.
+Students will increasingly question, discuss, debate, investigate and evaluate as they develop and critically consider their own worldviews.
 They will have opportunities to visit places of worship, enter national competitions and hear speakers.
 All will leave SGGS with a highly developed religious literacy – essential for our future leaders and decision-makers.
 Many will also achieve outstanding results in RS qualifications, benefiting their broader academic aspirations.

 Key Stage 3 Curriculum

-Term 2: The Jewish Tradition; What makes someone Jewish?; What are the different ways of being Jewish today?
+Term 2: The Jewish Tradition - what makes someone Jewish?; what are the different ways of being Jewish today?

-Term 3: The Sikh Tradition; What does Sikhi teach about how we should seek God?; What are the different ways of being Sikhi today?
+Term 3: The Sikh Tradition - what does Sikhi teach about how we should seek God?; what are the different ways of being Sikhi today?

 Key Stage 4 Curriculum

 All students undertake a core Religion, Philosophy and Ethics (RPE) course in one lesson each week.
 The course is designed to be engaging, challenging and useful.
 Topics include an introduction to philosophy and ethics, debating , Buddhism and an EPQ-style investigation into an area of personal interest.
 Students who complete the course to a good standard are awarded a certificate.
 Students can also opt to undertake a GCSE in Religious Studies.